DhruvAvahi/logicai/README.md

 # AvahiAI

-AvahiAI is a user-friendly library that simplifies many Gen-AI tasks using AWS Bedrock.
+logicai is a user-friendly library that simplifies many Gen-AI tasks using AWS Bedrock.

 ## current Features
 - Summarize plain text.